 bash-2.05#

 So, if you have a vfat card, and do not see the word "clean" in the last line of the output, then I would recommend running fsck.vfat with the arguments shown in the latter example above.
-If you want to automatically let fsck make repairs, then substitute "-r" for "repair", instead of using "-a" for "ask", in the above example.
+If you want to automatically let fsck make repairs, then substitute "-a" for "automatically repair", instead of using "-r" for "interactively repair", in the above example.

-Here is sample fsck output from a brand new card, which came as vfat from the factory.
-First let us look at output from fsck.vfat with the appropriate options:
+Now, returning to explaining how to run fsck, here is sample fsck output from a brand new card, which came as vfat from the factory.
+First let us look at output from fsck.vfat with one possible set of options:

 bash-2.05# fsck.vfat -f -a -t -v /dev/mmcda1